django-oscar/django-oscar-api/README.rst

 1.0.1 (2016-1-29)
 -----------------
 Fixes:
-  * #57 Make sure that we a really compatible with Django 1.9 (against Oscar Dev)
+  * #57 Make sure that we are really compatible with Django 1.9 (against Oscar Dev)
   * Removed `django-compressor<2.0` as a dependency
   * Fix for the `LoginSerializer` to make it work with custom username fields